HyesungKo/linux/readme-assignment4.md

 ### Question 4.
 What changed between the two runs (ept vs no-ept)?

-1. The exits where no-ept is significantly greater than ept
+1. The exits where no-ept is greater than ept

 		0x0 (0) : Exception or non-maskable interrupt
 		0x1 (1) : External interrupt